 Yet we are not satisfied with this brief negative answer.
-Consequently we reinterprete the original question: \begin{mprob} Let $G$ be a finite group and $\Zp$ the localization at a prime $p$.
+Consequently we reinterpret the original question: \begin{mprob} Let $G$ be a finite group and $\Zp$ the localisation at a prime $p$.
 Find necessary and sufficient conditions on $p$ and $G$ for the ring $\ZG$ to be semiperfect. \end{mprob}

 Let us summarize quickly what is already known about it \begin{mprop} The following statements hold for a finite group $G$. \begin{enumerate} \newcounter{PPS} \item If $N\unlhd G$ and $\ZG$ is semiperfect, then $\Zp G/N$ is semiperfect \cite[Lemma 2.2]{Bass}. \item $\ZG$ is semiperfect if and only if all idempotents of $\bF_p G$ can be lifted to $\ZG$ \cite[Prop.
 8]{Burg}. \item Suppose $N\unlhd G$, $H\leq G$, $HN=G$ and $N$ is a $p$-group.
 If $\Zp H$ is semiperfect, then $\ZG$ is semiperfect \cite[Prop.
 4.2]{Woods}. \item $\Zp S_3$ is semiperfect for every $p$ \cite[Lemma 6.1]{Woods}. \item $\ZG$ is semiperfect if and only $\ZG$ is clean (follows from \cite[Th.
 1.1]{Immo}). \end{enumerate} Assume further that $G$ is an abelian group of exponent $n=mp^a$, $p \nmid m$ with a Sylow $p$-subgroup $P$. \begin{enumerate} \item $\ZG$ is semiperfect if and only if $\Zp G/P$ is semiperfect \cite[Lemma 5.1]{Woods}. \item $\ZG$ is semiperfect if and only if $\Zp C_n$ is semiperfect \cite[Prop.
 5.7]{Woods}. \item $\ZG$ is semiperfect if and only if each monic factor of $z^m-1\in \bF_p [z]$ can be lifted to $\Zp [z]$ \cite[Th.
 5.8]{Woods}. \item $\ZG$ is semiperfect if and only $p$ is a primitive root of 1 modulo $d$ for each $d |m$ \cite[Lemma 2.6]{Immo}. \end{enumerate} \end{mprop}